The Rise of Compact Living and Tiny Homes

 - Lofted or modular sleeping areas

-Despite their growing popularity, tiny homes still face legal and zoning hurdles in many areas.
-Local building codes often require minimum square footage or don’t recognize tiny homes as legal dwellings.
+Despite their appeal, tiny homes often face legal and zoning hurdles.
+Many local building codes require minimum square footage and may not recognize tiny homes as legal dwellings.

-However, change is happening.
-Cities like Portland, Austin, and Fresno have revised zoning rules to support Accessory Dwelling Units (ADUs), making tiny homes more accessible.
+Cities like Portland, Austin, and Fresno have updated zoning laws to allow Accessory Dwelling Units (ADUs), helping support compact living.

-Before building or buying a tiny home, it’s essential to research local laws to avoid legal complications.
+If you’re considering compact living or a tiny home, researching local laws is essential to avoid legal issues.

 Is Compact Living Right for You?